matuteiglesias/journal/content/Dev/2025-07-30_Integrated_Vortex_Quartz_theme_with_custom_styling.md

 **Achievements:**
 - Successfully integrated and customized the Vortex Quartz theme.
-- Resolved UI component conflicts and improved graph visualization.
+- Resolved UI component conflicts and improved graph [[visualization]].

 **Pending Tasks:**
 - Further explore and implement strategies for enhancing knowledge diffusion in knowledge graphs using hub-and-spoke architecture.